 Internal Assessment: Internal assessment is 50% of the final grade in this paper, consisting of written assignments (35%) and one class test (15%).

 The written assignments includes exercises designed to promote individual research and considered reflection on key aspects of the paper.

-The class test is a short test consisting of multiple-choice and short answer questions.
+The class test consists of short answer and essay questions.